Docker Basics : Part 1

 To make sure the container is not exited , make it sleep

-docker <container> sleep <seconds>
+docker run <container> sleep <seconds>

 example: docker run ubuntu sleep 100